falkr/ttm4115/pages/prep-statemachines.md

 The state _s1_ above declares an internal transition `A/a_2()`.
 It is triggered when the event `A` is happening.
 When that happens, action `a_2()` is executed.
 Because it is an internal transition, the entry and exit actions are **not** executed.
 Also, because the state stays the same, we can react many times to the event `A`.
 Whenever it occurs and we are in state _s1_, action `a_2()` will be executed.

 **Note:** When you look at the entry and exit actions, you see that they almost look the same as an internal transition.
-And the notation is quite consistent, because the prefix _entry_ and _exit_ before the `/` really do describe when the action behind the dash is executed.
+And the notation is quite consistent, because the prefix _entry_ and _exit_ before the `/` really do describe when the action behind the slash is executed.
 But these are not transitions, just declarations of entry and exit actions.